lo-maxwell/react-virtual-garden/blog.md

 User should be sending a harvest plant request/create account request, not add xp or add item requests

 Creation uses owners, updating uses direct ids

+TODO: Items are no longer deleted when quantity is 0, we just don't display them on the frontend
+TODO: Items are no longer deleted from database when quantity is 0 (though they can be garbage collected after inactivity)

+Saving a plot to the database, then removing it (by shrinking row/col), then re adding it, will result in save errors because we have created a new plot isntance with the same owner and coordinates, but a different id

+This can be fixed by not deleting plots on the model side, or by saving to the correct location, or by deleting the plots on the database side

+Replanting and reharvesting will currently error if you don't save in between, because the database doesn't recognize that the plot is harvestable. this should be fixed naturally when plantItem is added.

 Stretch Goals